MauroP2005/LAN_Device_Scanner/README.md

 - Detects your local IP address and subnet mask
 - Calculates your network's CIDR range (e.g. `192.168.1.0/24`)
-- [Coming Soon] Scans all devices on the subnet
+- Scans all devices on the subnet using multithreaded ping
 - [Planned] Displays hostname and MAC address (if available)

 ---